nabakrishna/rt-3d-dashcamp/README.md

-# Real-Time 3D Dashcam Perception Syste
+# Real-Time 3D Dashcam Perception System

 A self-contained Python pipeline that turns any dashcam footage into an annotated dual-panel video showing: